gohugoio/hugoDocs/content/en/templates/new-templatesystem-overview.md

 ## Changes to template lookup order

-We have consolidated the template lookup so it works the same across all [template types][].
+We have consolidated the template lookup so it works the same across all [template types][], with the exception of _partial_ templates which are not context-aware.
 The previous setup was difficult to understand and had a massive number of variants.
 The new setup aims to feel natural with few surprises.

 The identifiers used in the template weighting, in order of importance, are: